 In adopting the going concern basis for preparing the financial statements, the directors have considered the business activities as set out on page 3 and the company's principal risks and uncertainties as set out on pages 3 & 4.
-Based on the company's balance sheet showing a net asset position of £252,015k at 31 March 2023 including cash of £32,992k and the forecasts and projections, taking account of reasonably possible changes in trading performance based on recent trends observed, the directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
+Based on the company's balance sheet showing a net asset position of £257,153k at 31 March 2024 including cash of £36,200k and the forecasts and projections, taking account of reasonably possible changes in trading performance based on recent trends observed, the directors have a reasonable expectation that the company has adequate resources to continue in operational existence for at least 12 months from the date of signing these financial statements.
 Accordingly, they continue to adopt the going concern basis of accounting in preparing the annual financial statements.